pldawn/Lesson/README.md

 19:	Word Senses and WordNet

-20:	Semantic Role Labeling and Argument Structure	SRL
+20:	Semantic Role Labeling and Argument Structure

 21:	Lexicons for Sentiment, Affect, and Connotation

 22:	Coreference Resolution

 23:	Discourse Coherence

 24:	Summarization

 25:	Question Answering

-26:	Dialog Systems and Chatbots	Dialog
+26:	Dialog Systems and Chatbots

 27:	Phonetics

 28:	Speech Processing

 Appendix Chapters (likely just on the web)

 A:	Hidden Markov Models

 B:	Spelling Correction and the Noisy Channel